some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

+Rationale:
-Rationale: When measuring the length in Bytes, complex multi-dimensional arrays can be skipped over in deserialization.
+When measuring the length in bytes, complex multi-dimensional arrays can be skipped over in deserialization.

 .. heading:: Enumeration
     :id: feat_req_someip_650